yuchanns/gatsby-theme-reddit/README.md

 # gatsby-theme-reddit
-A Reddit Style Blog Theme for Gatsby
+A Reddit Style Blog Theme for GatsbyJS

+Get some tired of Vuepress so I start to work with React.

+Work in progress very slowly.

 ## dev
 ```sh